-Harrison devised this project specifically for the context of the ‘degree show’.
-For the final three weeks of her Master of Fine Art course at Glasgow School of Art, she made a conscious decision not to make any ‘work’, in favour of instead transforming her studio into a ‘press office’ and attempting to directly solicit the media coverage which many hope will come as a result of this much anticipated show.
+Devised specifically for the context of the ‘degree show’.
+For the final three weeks of her Master of Fine Art course at Glasgow School of Art, Harrison made a conscious decision not to make any ‘work’, in favour of instead transforming her studio into a ‘press office’ and attempting to directly solicit the media coverage which many hope will come as a result of this much anticipated show.

 This project emerged towards the end of the two years Harrison spent studying on the Master of Fine Art course at Glasgow School of Art.
 It was initially driven by her desire to find a simple but not didactic way of conveying the immaterial or ephemeral aspects of her activity, within the confines of the conventional gallery setting at the CCA Glasgow – such as her involvement in the national campaign to Bring Back British Rail, the newly formed Artists’ Lottery Syndicate and recent / forthcoming performance spectacles General Election Drinking Game and Fireworks Display.